 Capitola

-124 Central Ave - Vary large specimen.
+124 Central Ave - Very large specimen.

 Santa Cruz

-Clock tower, cultivar Saratoga, with great fall color, nice pyramidal habit and a male,
+Clock tower, cultivar Saratoga, with great fall color, nice pyramidal habit and a male.